xlladdins/xll/docs/Excel4MacrosA-Dcopy.md

 For these arguments:

--   If the argument is TRUE, Microsoft Excel displays the corresponding
+  - > If the argument is TRUE, Microsoft Excel displays the
-    > Info item.
+    > corresponding Info item.

--   If the argument is FALSE, Microsoft Excel does not display the
+  - > If the argument is FALSE, Microsoft Excel does not display the
     > corresponding Info item.

--   If the argument is omitted, the status of the item is unchanged.
+  - > If the argument is omitted, the status of the item is unchanged.

 >